Elite Athlete Policy & Guidelines

 Run Ottawa fully complies and cooperates with the programs in place by Athletics Canada (AC), Canadian Centre for Ethics in Sport, World Athletics and the World Anti Doping Agency (WADA).
 We expect all athletes to also play fair.
 Athletes under any kind of suspension by these governing bodies will not be allowed to compete, however Run Ottawa does not extend additional bans on Athletes beyond the bans in place by CCES, CAS and WADA.

 If there is an agreement between the athlete/agent for appearance or time bonus money, the following is applicable for fee payment:

 - Appearance fees are not paid prior to the event but are paid when Run Ottawa sends the prize money the athlete has been awarded.
-This is typically 3-4 weeks after the event unless the athlete was selected for doping control as required by the IAAF in which case the payment will be processed after we receive notification that there were no findings associated with the test.
+This is typically 3-4 weeks after the event unless the athlete was selected for doping control as required by World Athletics in which case the payment will be processed after we receive notification that there were no findings associated with the test.
 Historically the doping test cycle takes roughly 5 weeks.

 - If the athlete does not start the race for any reason (sickness, injury, etc) then no appearance fee will be paid.